NFL's 32 top surprises, and rating whether each will continue

 The surprise: An inept offense.

 The verdict: MIRAGE.
 The Giants, Eli Manning and the offensive line can't be this bad.
 Can they?
 They've scored two touchdowns on 22 drives so far.
 They're reaching the end zone at a 9 percent clip.
-That's worse than last season when they finished 31st in the NFL in scoring.
+That's worse than last season, when they finished 31st in the NFL in scoring.
 The Giants are averaging 14 points per game.
 It will get better.
 The offensive line can't possibly be that bad, and Odell Beckham Jr. and Saquon Barkley will make enough splash plays for the scoring output to improve.
 They might not become a consistent unit, but they will make enough splash plays to be competent. -- Jordan Raanan

 How high does Wentz climb in ranks?